-Jupiter is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Jupiter is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

+Jupiter is a very ethnically-diverse town.
 The people who call Jupiter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jupiter residents report their race to be White, followed by Asian.
 Jupiter also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.44% of the town’s residents.
-Important ancestries of people in Jupiter include German, Italian, English, and Polish.
+People of Hispanic or Latino origin account for 15.98% of the town’s residents.
+Important ancestries of people in Jupiter include Irish, German, English, Italian, and Polish.

 The most common language spoken in Jupiter is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Portuguese.